BorScho/Cassava_Pytorch/README.md

 <div align="center"><img style="background: white;" src="https://render.githubusercontent.com/render/math?math=S(I_%7Bi%7D)(x%2Cy)%20%3D%20%5Cfrac%7BM(I_%7Bi%7D)(x%2Cy)%7D%7B%5Csum_%7Bx%2Cy%7D%20M(I_%7Bi%7D)(x%2Cy)%7D"></div>

-*We have to be cautious here*: the coordinates (x,y) designate a pixel in the feature-map, not the original image I!
-Since we want to cut and patch on the original image, we have to upsample our feature-map.
+*We have to be cautious here: the coordinates (x,y) designate a pixel in the feature-map, not the original image!* Since we want to cut and patch on the original image, we have to upsample our feature-map.
 Let this upsampling be done by a function \Phi .
 We will then call our function S from above the "Semantic Percentage Map (SPM):
 <!-- $$
 SPM(I_{i})(x,y) = \frac{\Phi(M(I_{i}))(x,y)}{\sum_{x,y} \Phi(M(I_{i}))(x,y)}
 $$ -->